-Fig. 9.
-The peak current distribution of +CG and -CG stroke and the proportion of +CG versus altitude to a variety of factors, including cold and warm monsoons, the interplay of land and sea, and varied topography.
-As a result, there are frequent convective weathers and a high prevalence of lightning activities.
-This paper utilizes the dataset from a ground-based lightning location system, CNLDN, which serves as the most extensively deployed national lightning detection system in China, to analyze the CG characteristics in China over the past seven years.
-The spatial and temporal distribution of +CG and -CG strokes exhibit regular patterns in terms of their frequency, proportion, and peak current.
+China is primarily located in temperate and subtropical zones, with climate subject to a variety of factors, including cold and warm monsoons, the interplay of land and sea, and varied topography.
+As a result, there are frequent convective weather events and a high prevalence of lightning activity.
+This paper utilizes the dataset from a ground-based lightning location system, CNLDN, which serves as the most extensively deployed national lightning detection system in China, to analyze the CG characteristics in China over the past 7 years.
+The spatial and temporal distribution of +CG and -CG strokes exhibits regular patterns in terms of their frequency, proportion, and peak current.